 The lift is performed through an incision that is above the buttocks through which the underlying tissue is undermined and lifted.
 Excess tissue is then discarded.
 This gives a more shapely appearance to the buttock area.

 - Buttock Lift Surgery: Liposuction may sometimes be incorporated to further improve body contour.
 Drain tubes are placed under the skin to evacuate any fluid, which may ooze after the operation.
-The drains are removed approximately 2 day after surgery.
+The drains are removed approximately 2 days after surgery.
 The closure of the skin is done with dissolving-type suture material, which does not require removal.
 Dressings are placed on the incisions.
-Patients are usually ready to be discharged from the recovery room from 6-8 hours after the conclusion of the procedure.
+Patients are usually ready to be discharged from the recovery room 6-8 hours after the conclusion of the procedure.
 This varies from patient to patient, depending on the extent of the procedure.
-It is necessary during the first 24 hours after the surgery.
 Patients cannot be discharged to the company of a minor or to a car service.
 Patients from out of Thailand should plan to stay locally for approximately 7-10 days.